MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/cloud-migration-estimate-compressed-data-size.md

 ms.custom: bap-template
 ---

-# Estimating the data size in your [!INCLUDE[prod_short](../includes/prod_short.md)] online tenant
+# Estimating the data size in your Business Central online tenant

 In the online version of [!INCLUDE[prod_short](../developer/includes/prod_short.md)], data is compressed using the SQL Server data compression feature.
-This means that the data size in your on-premises database might not match the data size when migrated to the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] service.
+As a consequence, the data size in your on-premises database might not match the data size when migrated to the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] service.

 Currently, all tables in the online version of [!INCLUDE[prod_short](../developer/includes/prod_short.md)] are compressed with **CompressionType** set to **Page**.

 [!INCLUDE[evaluate_table_compression](../includes/include_evaluate_table_compression.md)]

-If you want to estimate the compressed size of all or some tables in your database, you can create (and possibly modify) the following stored procedure
+If you want to estimate the compressed size of all or some tables in your database, you can create (and possibly modify) the following stored procedure:

 ```SQL
 CREATE PROCEDURE estimate_page_compressed_table_sizes